Join the Migraine Pain Management Course and find ways to cope. Work with something now to find relief.

 How long will the exercises / activities take?

 It’s up to you!
 Finding effective migraine pain relief and management techniques needs experimentation to get the right fit for you.
 There’s also some trial and error involved - but there’s no rush, so you can take as long as you need to experiment and find what works for you.

 What additional resources does the course include?

-You’ll receive printouts (e.g. a symptom tracker, a medication tracker, a migraine diary, forms to take to your doctor’s appointment - to name but a few!).
+You’ll receive printouts and an Activity Workbook (e.g. a symptom tracker, a medication tracker, a migraine diary, forms to take to your doctor’s appointment - to name but a few!).
 These are distributed throughout the lessons in the course.
-All lessons also include additional reading and resource links.
+Some lessons also include additional reading and resource links.

 What are your qualifications?

 Well, for starters, I’ve been dealing with my own severe and disabling migraines for over 20 years!
 I’m also a qualified counselor and psychotherapist (MCAP), the author of MigraineSavvy.com and now The Migraine Coach.
 I have many years’ experience of helping hundreds of clients through the migraine minefield.
 And further down the page, I’d like to share with you some facts I wished I’d known about migraines when I was first diagnosed… it would have saved me a whole heap of heartache!

 Will my migraines go away if I take this course?